nikic/PHP-Parser/doc/component/Lexer.markdown

 E.g. if the tokens `T_FUNCTION T_STRING ... '{' ... '}'` constitute a node, then the `$startAttributes` from the
 `T_FUNCTION` token will be taken and the `$endAttributes` from the `'}'` token.

-An application of custom attributes is storing the original formatting of literals: The parser does not retain information about the formatting of integers (like decimal vs. hexadecimal) or strings (like used quote type or used escape sequences).
+An application of custom attributes is storing the exact original formatting of literals: While the parser does retain some information about the formatting of integers (like decimal vs. hexadecimal) or strings (like used quote type), it does not preserve the exact original formatting (e.g. leading zeros for integers or escape sequences in strings).
 This can be remedied by storing the original value in an attribute:

 ```php
 use PhpParser\Lexer;